-Find answers to common questions about the University of Wisconsin Bachelor of Science in Health and Wellness Management.
+Find answers to common questions about the University of Wisconsin Health and Wellness Management program.

 Why choose a degree in Health and Wellness Management?

-A Bachelor of Science in Health and Wellness Management degree gives you the skills necessary to design, develop, implement, and maintain effective health and wellness programs.
+A UW Health and Wellness Management degree gives you the skills necessary to design, develop, implement, and maintain effective health and wellness programs.
 Healthcare/wellness programs are growing despite the challenging economic environment.
-A Bachelor of Science in Health and Wellness Management can be the foundation for a variety of positions, including:
+A degree in health and wellness management can be the foundation for a variety of positions, including:

 - Health and wellness manager